 Fifty-five percent of executives see a clear business case for sustainability, down only slightly from 63% last year.
 In addition, only 23% of executives agree that the cost of sustainability initiatives outweighs the benefits, consistent with 22% last year.
-José Antonio Coll, Head of Sustainability at Airbus Defense and Space at Airbus, suggests the need to clearly articulate the sustainability business case to customers: "In order to convince our defense and military customers of the value of sustainability, we must speak in their language.
+José Antonio Coll, Head of Sustainability at Airbus Defence and Space, suggests the need to clearly articulate the sustainability business case to customers: "In order to convince our defence and military customers of the value of sustainability, we must speak in their language.
 For example, we discuss engine operational efficiency, and they are able to understand the potential for both cost savings and CO2 reduction.
 This connection between the business case and the environmental benefits is critical."